connor-mccarthy/algorithms-specialization-stanford/src/course3/week1/greedy_algorithms.md

 ## Two special cases
 The first step is to solve two special cases of the general problem, then use those to suggest what a greedy algorithm would look like in the general case.

+1) If all jobs have the same length, schedule them from largest weight to smallest weight

+2) if all jobs have same weight, schedule from shortest length to longest length

+__Question:__ What is w_i > w_j, but l_i > l_i?
+__Idea:__ Assign "scores" to jobs that are:
+* Increasing in weight
+* Decreasing in length

+Guess 1: order jobs by decreasing value of w_j - l_j
+Guess 2: order l_j / w_j

+To distinguish and rule one out: find an example where the two algorithms produce different outputs (at least one will be incorrect)

+Example: l_1 = 5; w_1 = 3; l_2 = 2; w_2 = 1

+__Question:__ What is the sum of weighted completion times of algorithms 1 and 2 respectively?
+23 and 22 --> so we know algorithm one is not correct.
+We don't know if algorithm two is correct.

+It turns out that algorithm 2 is actually correct.

+## Proof
+__Claim:__ Ordering jobs by decreasing ratio weight / length is always correct

+__Proof:__ By an exchange argument